Markers#

 None

-Remove all markers of all types.
+Remove all markers of all types and trigger re-render.

 Return type: